Robert Samuel Maclay: Early life

 Robert Samuel Maclay was born on February 7, 1824, in Concord, Pennsylvania, one of nine children.
 His parents, Robert Maclay and Arabella Erwin Maclay, ran a tanning business in the local community.
 His father, a respected member of the Democratic Party, was raised up in the Presbyterian faith but became actively involved in the Methodist Episcopal Church, dedicating himself to spreading the Gospel, his mother an immigrant from the north of Ireland who shared her husband's religious devotion.

 Maclay entered Dickinson College in the fall of 1841 and was elected into the Belles Lettres Society.
 As a college student he was highly influenced by his professor Rev. John McClintock.
 He graduated with a Bachelor of Arts degree on July 10, 1845, and at his graduation he presented a commencement speech entitled The Rule and End of Life.
 Later Maclay received his Master's degree was subsequently honored with a Doctor of Divinity.
 One year after his graduation, Maclay was ordained in the Baltimore Conference of the Methodist Episcopal Church.

 Maclay's ministry within the United States was brief.
 Throughout the 1840s, many American churches experienced a growing concern for the expansion of mission work overseas, and at that time the Methodist Episcopal Church suffered a split into two conferences due to the controversial issue over slavery.
 Maclay avoided the internal struggle of the Church and responded to the overseas mission call.
-On September 10, 1847, he was appointed as a missionary to Foochow, China.
+On September 10, 1847, he was appointed as a missionary to Fuzhou, China.